JohnHayes7/the_friendly_book/README.md

 To initialize the app navigate to "book-backend" and start the rails server on port 3001. "rails s -p 3001"

-The to start the front end server, navigate to "book-backend" and start the npm server using "npm start" in
+The to start the front end server, navigate to "book-backend" and start the npm server issuing the "npm start" command.